Skip to main content

 Parent User Group ID

-Parent Department/User Group ID
+Parent Department or User Group ID

 Built-in Field

-2. Operation Steps
+Steps

-Function entry: Data Preparation > Datasets > New Dataset > Application > Account Dataset > LDAP Dataset.
+Entry point: Data Preparation > Datasets > New Dataset > Application > Account Dataset > LDAP Dataset.

 4.png

-2.4.
-Confirming Data Table Information
+Confirm the Data Table Information

 5.png